evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Making-A-Sittable-Object.md

 ```

 - `accessing_obj` is the one trying to access the lock.
 So us, in this case.
 - `accessed_obj` is the entity we are trying to gain a particular type of access to.
-So the chair.
+Since we define the lock on the `CmdStand` class, this is _the command instance_.
+We are however not interested in that, but the object the command is assigned to (the chair).
+The object is available on the Command as `.obj`.
+So here, `accessed_obj.obj` is the chair.
 - `args` is a tuple holding any arguments passed to the lockfunc.
 Since we use `sitsondthis()` this will be empty (and if we add anything, it will be ignored).
 - `kwargs` is a tuple of keyword arguments passed to the lockfuncs.
 This will be empty as well in our example.